mikeonslow/elm-workshop/part7/README.md

 ```

 >Notice we've added some of the `view` helpers code to the file as these don't add much in the way of teaching concepts, however,
-it's likely valuable to analyze these once the workshop is completed and you have a working Elm app.
+it's likely valuable to analyse these once the workshop is completed and you have a working Elm app.
 If you have any questions
-about how these funtions work, or what they are doing, feel free to ask your instructors during the wrap up time.
+about how these functions work, or what they are doing, feel free to ask your instructors during the wrap up time.

-Another note here is that we're introducitng the `let...in` expression which allows you to build up intermediary results in
+Another note here is that we're introducing the `let...in` expression which allows you to build up intermediary results in
 the `let` portion of the block and use them in the `in` portion.
 These variables remain local to the `let...in...` scope
 so they cannot be accessed elsewhere.

 Next, we need to add a couple of extra fields to our `Model` to hold our app's state.

-Let's update the defintion of `Model` from
+Let's update the definition of `Model` from

 ```
 type alias Model =